 As lessor, Northview leases commercial investment property held under operating leases.
-Commercial property operating leases have lease terms of between 1 to 10 years, with an option to extend for a further period.
+Commercial property operating leases have lease terms between 1 to 10 years, some of which have an option to extend for a further period.
 All commercial operating lease contracts contain market review clauses in the event that the lessee exercises its option to renew.